SJSU-CADRE-CLASSES/SJSU_ART_104_S18/teams/Wakandan Meme Team/ourmantra.md

 Is meme theory some psuedoscientific bs or is it a legitamate form of cultural expression?

 ## Literature and Interactive Website
-Richard Dawkins made the meme word in the selfish gene Possibly a p5 sketch to go along with the discussion to demonstrate how the frequency of meme development has changed.
+* Richard Dawkins made the meme word in the selfish gene book.
+* Possibly a p5 sketch to go along with the discussion to demonstrate how the frequency of meme development has changed.